tatjanakolhapure/gorgeous-online-shop/README.md

 The following colors used for the design - gold, black, white, grey.
 Gold color is used for logo, buttons and slider arrows, grey color is used as a background color for footer and shopping bag, checkout containers, as also for borders.
 Font is either in black or white, black color is used for copyright and promotion block background, as also for icons.
 [Colour Contrast Check](http://leaverou.github.io/contrast-ratio/) was used to check color contrast and choose the right color shades.

 The website is made as responsive as possible using media queries and jQuery.

 Bootstrap library was used for the website grid, as also for accordion, tabs and dropdown menu functionality.

+[Font Awesome Icons](http://fontawesome.io/icons/) were used for different icons on the website (account, shopping bag, burger menu, social media, arrow icons etc.).

 The shop logo sits at the top middle of the page to make it stand out.
 On desktop site the size of the logo decreases when you scroll down the page so the header does not take too much space.